IbrahimShamma99/json-ts-parser/README.md

 # JSON Parsing toolchain

-## Fun Project still in the creation aims to create type inference from JSON to Typescript interfaces.
+## Fun Project in the creation aims to create JSON AST for formatting, predict how TS interface would look like and much more

 Inspired by [TS Service](https://github.com/unlight/typescript-service)